-What is the Job of a Cybersecurity Analysts?
+What is the Job of a Cybersecurity Analyst?

 A primary duty of Cybersecurity Analysts is to create their organization’s disaster recovery plan to follow in an emergency.
 These disaster recovery plans provide the IT department with a plan for continued operation or plan to restore proper IT functioning after a disaster.
 The disaster recovery plan also includes preventive measures such as regularly copying and transferring data to an offsite location.

 Cybersecurity Analysts also research new security technology to decide what will most effectively protect their organization.
-They must stay up to date on the latest methods attackers use to infiltrate computer systems.
-The disaster recovery plans are continually tested to ensure they remain effective.
+They must stay current on attackers’ latest methods to infiltrate computer systems.
+Analysts test these disaster recovery plans to ensure they remain effective.

 Other typical duties of Cybersecurity analysts include: